-Karen began her tenure as the second Head of School of Vistamar School in El Segundo, California in 2011.
-Prior to her appointment, she spent over 20 years in teaching and leadership in independent schools as a high school teacher, the Middle School Head and the Principal of Grades 1-8 at Sacred Heart Schools in Atherton, California – also her alma mater - and the Assistant Head of School at Lick-Wilmerding High School in San Francisco, California.
+Karen began her tenure as Head of School at King School in 2018.
+Prior to King School, Karen served as the second Head of School of Vistamar School in El Segundo, California from 2011-2018.
+Before joining Vistamar, she spent over 20 years in teaching and leadership in independent schools as a high school teacher, the Middle School Head and the Principal of Grades 1-8 at Sacred Heart Schools in Atherton, California – also her alma mater - and the Assistant Head of School at Lick-Wilmerding High School in San Francisco, California.
 She holds a BA in Philosophy from the University of San Diego; Masters degrees in Education and History from Stanford University; and an EdD in Education from the University of California, Berkeley.

 Outside of work, she loves to cook amazing dinners for friends and family.
 While Karen is not a great athlete, she is a consistent exerciser and an avid sports fan.
 She also enjoys traveling internationally, reading about current events around the world, and dabbling in stand-up comedy.
-Karen is especially excited to return to Connecticut to be closer to her family near Old Saybrook, and her friends and family in Brooklyn and Manhattan.
+Karen is especially excited to be in Connecticut, closer to her family near Old Saybrook, and her friends and family in Brooklyn and Manhattan.